unahouExosite/docs/portals/README.md

 Get information about a serial number.

+##### Permissions

+One of the following:

+* User must have `___admin` [permission](#permission-object) to the domain.
-   * A device owner as a non-admin user can get serial number extra field by the domain's "Allow customer to use the API to get the Serial Number extra field." setting is turned On
+* User must have `___admin` [permission](#permission-object) to device with the serial number ( Set "Allow customer to use the API to get the Serial Number extra field." from admin/configuration page.)

 ##### Request

-Request body is empty.
+* Request body is empty.
+* Requires authentication.

 ##### Response

-On success, response has HTTP status 200 and return associated client id, status and extra info.

-On failure, response has HTTP status of 404 or greater.
+* `200 OK`: Returned along with a body containing a JSON entity. if the caller user has permission to get serial number.
+* `403 Forbidden`: one of the following:
+    * Returned if the caller user is not authenticated.
+    * Returned if the caller user does not have permission to get serial number.
+* `404 Not Found`: Returned if the serial number does not be used.

 ##### Example